Roger Temam: Scientific work

-Temam's main activities concern the study of geophysical flows, the atmosphere and oceans.
+Temam's later applications concern the study of geophysical flows, the atmosphere and oceans.
 This started in the 1990s by collaboration with Jacques-Louis Lions and Shouhong Wang.

+He has published over 400 articles, as well as 12 (authored or co-authored) books.

-Of all mathematics advisors recorded by the Mathematical Genealogy Project database, Temam has the second-largest number of doctoral students.
-More than 30 of his students are now full professors all over the world, and have themselves many descendants.
+Of all Mathematics advisors recorded by the Mathematical Genealogy Project database, Temam has the second-largest number of doctoral students.
+More than 30 of his students are now full professors all over the world, and have themselves many "descendants."